tdnguyen98/so_long/README.md

 ## ⚙️ Installation

-To play the game, follow these simple steps:
+To play the game, follow these steps:

 ### 1. Clone the repository
 ```bash